 With so much information and advice bombarding you from every conceivable source, how can a budding entrepreneur distinguish between real opportunities and mere busy work?
-Answering this one question correctly can literally mean the difference between massive success and unknown obscurity.
+Answering this one question correctly can literally mean the difference between being a massively successful entrepreneur or struggling in a state of unknown obscurity.

 If you try to have a big presence on all the social media sites, comment on all the top blogs in your niche, listen to all the free training from every new launch, do all of your own SEO, design work, and content creation, how busy will you be?
 As an entrepreneur, time is your most valuable resource, and like everyone else, you only have so much of it.

 Will doing all these things really grow your business?

 Each of the things I mentioned can add to your overall growth when done correctly, but there is a downside.
 As an entrepreneur, if you spend too much time focused on those activities, you won’t have enough left over to do the things that really matter.
 Instead, you will be working twelve hours a day and not making any money.